Arisilin/KitayamaLaMari/README.md

 #### world.execute(me)

-- An undergrate student majoring in Math
+- An undergraduate student majoring in Math

-- Interested in the recognitive process in human brain and design of artificial intelligence
+- Interested in the cognitive process in human brain and design of artificial intelligence

-- Sometimes make little things with my code, also playing CTF
+- Sometimes make small coding projects with my code, also playing CTF

 - Speak ``zh-cn`` & `en`, currently learning `fr`